Overview

 Emily is high-spirited and unconventional; her appearance quickly brings to mind the new emancipated woman.
 Constantly stifled by the rigid customs of the times, her inherent passion for life takes her to the forefront of the British suffrage movement.

-Our story opens at a suffragette rally where, once again, Emily had been arrested.
+Our story opens at a suffragette rally where, once again, Emily and Lyta had been arrested.
 Not surprisingly, Emily’s suffrage activities are a constant source of conflict within the family.
 Set during the same period as Downton Abbey, we see class barriers break down amid social upheaval and turmoil.
 You see a family torn apart by passion, deception and forbidden love.
 Passion and forbidden love are the story of Sir Richard, Lady Constance’s brother-in-law, and Emily’s best friend, nurse Lyta.
 A suffragette born on the continent of mixed race.
 Interracial relationships were unheard of, specially within the classes.
 Lady Constance’s husband, Sir Sinclair, lies, deceits and does everything he can to break his own brother’s relationship.
 Suddenly, after all these years of marriage, Lady Constance believes her husband to be a stranger.

 Lady Constance’s growing involvement with the movement also conflicts with her manipulative husband, who believes that men are meant to lead and women to follow.
 Even when Lady Constance was arrested for her militant activities on behalf of the suffragette movement, she was released.